Hearing Monday on Ohio water park’s lawsuit to reopen

 Later that day, Gov. Mike DeWine said amusement and water parks, which have been closed all season due to coronavirus, can reopen in two weeks, on June 19.

-Meanwhile, the lawsuits remain ongoing and the water park’s was assigned to Erie County Common Pleas Court Judge Roger Binette.
+Meanwhile, the lawsuits remain ongoing and Kalahari’s was assigned to Erie County Common Pleas Court Judge Roger Binette.

+He set a 1:30 p.m. evidentiary hearing on the water park’s request for a temporary restraining order and preliminary injunction.

-The former assistant prosecutor and Republican who was first elected in 2004 makes it a priority to “expeditiously” conduct civil case proceedings, according to his page on the county’s website.
+Binette is a former assistant prosecutor and Republican who was first elected in 2004 and makes it a priority to “expeditiously” conduct civil case proceedings, according to his page on the county’s website.

 “One of his most recent civil trials resulted in a verdict of over $1 million against an insurance company for acting in Bad Faith,” the website reads.

-Binette set a 1:30 p.m. evidentiary hearing on the water park’s request for a temporary restraining order and preliminary injunction.

-If the judge grants those, that would block Acton’s order and allow the water park to reopen.
+If the judge grants Kalahari’s request for a temporary restraining order, that could allow the water park to immediately reopen.
 The lawsuit also asks the judge to rule that Acton doesn’t have the power to shut them down in the future.

 “Failure to appear may result in Court sanctions being imposed, including but not limited to, contempt actions," the court record states.